 After clicking connect, the application will begin broadcasting your location within the simulator to the database on the internet once a second.

 If you would like to see everybody broadcasting their position with Virtual Flight Online Transmitter, follow these steps in LittleNavMap:

-If you would like to see who is online without running LittleNavMap and delving around the map, visit the following URL:
+If you would like to see who is online without running LittleNavMap, visit the "Who is Online?" page: